uretgec/my-mini-checklist/README.md

 ```

 ## Licence
+Distributed under the MIT License.
 See LICENSE for more details.